zarhus/presentations/pages/zdm_3/dts.md

 ::right::

-* A set of tools running in a Yocto-based image.
+* A set of tools running in a Yocto-based Linux image.
 * Dasharo Zero Touch Initial Deployment (i.e. DZTID), that is, a list of automated workflows:
   * Initial deployment for Dasharo firmware.
   * Update for Dasharo firmware.
   * Transition for Dasharo firmware.
-* Dasharo Hardware Compatibility List Report (i.e. Dasharo HCL or DTS HCL; you can find more about it [here][dasharo-hcl-docs]).
+* Dasharo Hardware Compatibility List Report (i.e. Dasharo HCL or DTS HCL).
-* Fusing workflow for some Dasharo firmware (for more information about fusing check [Dasharo documentation][fusing-docs].
+* Fusing workflow for some platforms that support Dasharo firmware.
 * Firmware recovery workflow.

 ---